 Birth Control Barrier Methods (cont.)

+The diaphragm is a shallow latex cup with a spring mechanism in its rim to hold it in place in the vagina.
+Diaphragms are manufactured in various sizes.
+You need a pelvic examination and measurement of the diagonal length of your vaginal canal so your health care provider can determine the correct diaphragm size.
+You insert the diaphragm with spermicide before sex.
+The spermicidal cream or jelly is applied to the inside of the dome, which then covers your cervix.
+Your doctor will show you how to insert it and how to know it is in place.
 It prevents pregnancy by acting as a barrier to the passage of semen into the cervix.
 Once in position, the diaphragm provides effective contraception for 6 hours.
 After that time, if you have not removed the diaphragm, you will add fresh spermicide with an applicator.
 After intercourse, the diaphragm must be left in place for at least 6 hours after sex but not more than 24 hours.

 Francisco Talavera, PharmD, PhD